MRtrix3/mrtrix3/docs/tutorials/hcp_connectome.rst

 ``5tt2vis 5TT.mif vis.mif; mrview vis.mif``

-If the tissue segmentation image contains clearly erroneous tissue labels, you can delineate them manually using ``mrview``'s ROI editor tool, then apply your corrections to the tissue data using the ``5ttedit`` command.
+If the tissue segmentation image contains clearly erroneous tissue labels, you can delineate them manually using the ROI editor tool in :ref:`mrview`, then apply your corrections to the tissue data using the :ref:`5ttedit` command.

 3. Modify the integer values in the parcellated image, such that the numbers in the image no longer correspond to entries in FreeSurfer's